olaviken/olaviken/README.md

 ## My finished projects
 - [Webcrawler and translator](https://github.com/olaviken/WebCrawlerAndTranslator) This goes through a list of websites and translate the text on those sites.
 - [Artemis Chronos](https://github.com/olaviken/ArtemisChronos) This project is an art generator, which creates an image based on a historical event on given date, and random art styles.
 It uses OpenAI API.
+- [Birdrecognizer](https://github.com/olaviken/Birdrecognizer) This project is a experimental project using ML.Net.
+It uses ML.Net Computer vision and Image classification to recognize what kind of bird is shown on the input image.
+Then the result is shown and respective wikipedia pages are shown.

 <!--